 Visit the house of two influential women, Josephine Holley and her daughter Constant, who ran a boarding house for writers and Impressionist artists and fostered an artist colony in the village of Cos Cob.
 However, Holley was not the first remarkable woman to occupy the home.
 During the Revolutionary War, while her husband was imprisoned, Sarah Bush defended her house and family against attack.
 Both women's stories are interpreted at the Bush-Holley House.

 Did you know that the nation’s first boarding school for young African American women was right in Connecticut?
 The Prudence Crandall Museum's efforts for equal education helped affirm attitudes against slavery and ultimately won the founder, Prudence Crandall a spot in the Connecticut Women’s Hall of Fame in 1995.
-While the museum is currently under renovation and has not yet reopened, you may soon be able to attend one of the talks which will be offered throughout the state while the museum is closed.
-Organizations and institutions interested in hosting a talk can contact the museum at email@example.com.
+While the museum is currently under renovation, we encourage you to plan a future visit.
 The remodeling process will allow for new exhibits and the opportunity to bring forward the voices and stories of the students who attended the academy, offering a fuller picture of the tumultuous seventeen months that the school was open for African American young women.

-See a show at the Katharine Hepburn Cultural Arts Center and honor the legacy of famous actress and daughter of suffragist, Katharine Hepburn.
+Plan to see a show or attend a virtual one at the Katharine Hepburn Cultural Arts Center and honor the legacy of famous actress and daughter of suffragist, Katharine Hepburn.
 The center, nicknamed “The Kate” presents a full repertoire of cultural and performing arts programming for all ages and provides a lasting legacy for America’s iconic actress.